Who We Are

 Microgrid Institute is an equal opportunity contractor.
 We actively seek to include and serve the needs of diverse and underrepresented populations and individuals in our work, and we apply best practices in ensuring equity and fairness in all management and contracting processes.

-Microgrid Institute supports sustainable and resilient local energy development.
-We help energy users gain access to the innovative and competitive onsite energy systems they need to achieve their goals.
+Microgrid Institute provides expertise and resources to support sustainable and resilient local energy development.
+We help communities and commercial energy users to design, develop, and deploy the innovative and competitive onsite energy systems they need to achieve their goals.

 What We Do

 We provide a range of services, such as:

 The Massachusetts Clean Energy Center selected a Microgrid Institute team to lead community microgrid feasibility assessments for projects in Eversource and National Grid service territories.

 Microgrid Institute led community renewable energy project initiatives and microgrid feasibility studies with grants from the New York Energy Research and Development Authority in partnership with Hitachi Consulting, Green Energy Corp, and TEMix Inc.